Hypothermia in Sports and Outdoors Activities

 I could not have said this better, Mr Dickson — thank you!

-Being the ACC representative on the NZ Mountain Safety Council and NZ Water Safety Council, at the time, I was responsible for ACC funding and technical input into the development of various safety guidelines for users of our mountains and waterways and had a good understanding of the technicalities and physiology of hypothermia.
-While the dangers of hypothermia and ways of prevention were being actively promoted among traditional users of the Great Outdoors, nothing had been done for sport that I knew of, including responding to the rapidly growing interest in the new sports of adventure running and mountain biking.
+At the time, I was the ACC representative on the NZ Mountain Safety Council and NZ Water Safety Council.
+I was responsible for managing the ACC's funding and technical input into the development of safety guidelines for users of our mountains and waterways.
+I knew a lot about the technicalities and physiology of hypothermia.
+While the dangers of hypothermia and ways of prevention were being actively promoted among traditional users of the Great Outdoors, such as tramping clubs, nothing had been done for field sports, including responding to the rapidly growing popularity of multisports racing, adventure running, and mountain biking.

-So, I decided to fill the void and wrote the booklet "Hypothermia in Sport" which ACC funded.
-I also developed the "Survival Suit" which is referred to in the booklet.
+So, I decided to fill the void and wrote the booklet "Hypothermia in Sport" which the ACC funded.
+I also invented the "Survival Suit" which is referred to in the booklet.
+The survival suit never really took off commercially, although it was a brilliant idea.
+I still have some stored away.

-The booklet is now out of print; but I have converted it into a downloadable PDF which you can have for free.
-It has had a few edits here and there; but is essentially how it was when printed and distributed by ACC in 1980.
+The booklet is now out of print — but I have converted it into a downloadable PDF, which you can have for free.
+It has been changed a few times, but it is basically how it was when the ACC printed and distributed thousands of copies for free from 1980.
 Here it is and enjoy the read!

 Further Reading